Dfulop98/CsihaDemoProject/README.md

 - Once completed, click the "Create User" button.

 By doing so, you've created a new user account without the user having an existing GitLab account.
 You can now add this user to projects or groups within the system.
+# Demo Project reproducate

+- First add users:
+Left side in the sidebar:

+Admin area > Users : Here you can add a new users without a real profile behind them.
+- Create Group called demo
+- Create Babilon Project
+- In the starting repo you'll see the instruction to inject the source code with pipeline into it.
+- Next you need create a gitlab runners for the pipeline.
+Demo > Babilon > Settings > CI/CD (Sidebar)
+- Now you have to create a branches and make them protected : Setting > Protected branches
+- Add users to the project, with proper role: Demo > Babilon > Group > Members
+- With the project_source code which is include the pipeline and with these setting your gitlab will working kinda simillar then mine.
+However have some step which i did mention in other sections, like ssh key setup.
 # Run demo project
 Unfortunately, due to the use of Windows, some Docker images have become quite large in size.
 The installation process is simple, but it requires a bit of patience